 In divorce cases for younger couples, it’s not uncommon for one of the spouses to receive monthly alimony payments to help them out until they get their finances in order to gain the ability to live on their own.
 In New York, however, alimony payments are oftentimes ordered for life for those couples who are in their senior years.**

 Again, divorce is never fun.
 One of the most difficult life lessons is figuring out how to let go of people who have been such a huge part of it.
 The one thing you don’t want to do is throw up your hands and just rely on hope to get you through.
 Make sure to call your Financial Advisor along with your lawyer to help protect your interests to last you through retirement.

-As always, if you have questions about your financial future or potential big changes that could impact your retirement, give us a call at 913-393-1000 or fill out the form below to request a meeting today.
+As always, if you have questions about your financial future or potential big changes that could impact your retirement, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.